pagemachine/docker-mysql-data/README.md

 # Docker MySQL image with data

-This repository provides a `Dockerfile` to build [MySQL](https://hub.docker.com/_/mysql) Docker images with data.
+This repository simplifies building [MySQL](https://hub.docker.com/_/mysql) or [MariaDB](https://hub.docker.com/_/mariadb) Docker images with data.

 ## Usage

-Adjust your Docker Compose MySQL service by adding a `build` section and changing the `image`.
+Adjust your Docker Compose database service by adding a `build` section and changing the `image`.

 ### MySQL